 Prior to bringing a baby home, put baby powder on your arms so your cat can get used to the smell.
 Set up a cat-free zone in the baby’s room, and made sure the door closes completely.
 Baby screens don’t work because cats can easily jump over them.

 When you bring the newborn home, have one parent enter the house with your newborn’s baby blanket.
 Let the cat sniff it.
 Spend a few minutes with the cat praising them for being wonderful.

 About 15 minutes later, have the other parent or another adult walk in with the newborn.
 Give the baby to your partner, get down on the floor, and give your kitty a lot of attention.
 Then sit on the sofa with your baby on your lap.
 Invite the cat to come over to sniff the newborn, and praise them for being such a good cat.

 In time, baby and cat will get along.
 Be watchful.
-Don’t leave cat or kid alone together until your child is old enough to properly care for your cat.
+Don’t leave your cat and kid alone together until your child is old enough to properly care for your cat.